transparency-dev/witness-network/README.md

 semantics and formats that participants of PROJECT-NAME follow are defined.

 ### What is the impact of a bogus list update?

+A witness' previously applied configuration will not be affected.
+In other words, participating witnesses just look at the list and configure new logs.

+This means the main attack vector is to inject new logs that PROJECT-NAME did not intend for.
+Such a bogus list update may lead to DoS.
+For example, if many bogus logs are added over night, then a witness may not be able to handle the required load or have enough storage left for witnessing new logs in the future.

+The recovery process for a full list compromise would be an open discussion that culminates in the participating witnesses doing some manual reconfiguration.

 ### What about bogus origin lines?
 ### Why are the lists not signed?
 ### Why are the lists not transparency logged?